 View the CAD Drawings for a more detailed information about lead plasterboard and other radiation shielding products.
+Or, view our featured projects.
 If you have additional questions about lead shielding for radiation, request a quote or contact us to discuss your requirements.

 Lead lined plywood can be mounted directly onto metal studs and secured with drywall screws.
 Due to the heaviness of lead lined plywood, the use of additional fasteners and support will be required for ceiling installations.Lead lined plywood from Radiation Protection Products is lined with sheet lead that exceeds or meets the Federal Specification QQL-201 F Grade C and ASTM B749-03 Standard Specification for Lead and Lead Alloy Strip, Sheet and Plate Products.
 All our lead lined plywood products are available with the same lead requirements and applications as our lead lined drywall and is offered in standard weights ranging from 1lb. per square foot to 60lbs. per square foot.

 Just like lead lined drywall, you must account for the shielding of all penetrations, seams and cut outs in the lead lined plywood.
 If the lead lined plasterboard is cut to the on-center stud dimensions, lead angles of the same lead thickness and height will shield all the joints and fastener penetrations.
 The cut outs, which can include receptacles, light switches, etc., will also need to have shielding behind them to ensure total protection.
 Learn more about shielding for cut-outs and penetrations.